Available in real-time and big data analytics.

 - The Method parameter determines how buffers are created.
 Options include the following:

-- Planar—Euclidean buffers will be generated.
+- Planar—Euclidean buffers are generated.

 - Euclidean buffers measure distance in a two-dimensional Cartesian plane, where straight-line or Euclidean distances are calculated between two points on a flat surface (the Cartesian plane).
 Euclidean buffers are the more common type of buffer and work well when analyzing distances around features in a projected coordinate system that are concentrated in a relatively small area such as one UTM zone.
 Euclidean buffers are referred to as planar buffers.

-- Geodesic—Geodesic buffers will be generated.
+- Geodesic—Geodesic buffers are generated.

 - Geodesic buffers account for the actual shape of the earth (an ellipsoid, or more properly, a geoid).
 Distances are calculated between two points on a curved surface (the geoid) as opposed to two points on a flat surface (the Cartesian plane).
-Always consider creating geodesic buffers in the following circumstances:
+Consider creating geodesic buffers in the following circumstances:

 - Your input features are dispersed (cover multiple UTM zones, large regions, or the entire globe).